apache/dubbo-website/docs/en-us/user/references/metadata/introduction.md

 The above example is mainly a presentation of the provider side service information and consumer side service information stored in the metadata area by placing the metadata address in the Configcenter.
 The next two examples focus on configuring in a project: the XML mode and the annotation mode .

-## Method 2: Configuration in project in -properties way
+## Method 2: Config project in properties way

 Refer to the sample: dubbo-samples-metadata-report/dubbo-samples-metadata-report-local-xml.